-This document has explained that:
+This supporting document has explained that:

-- The proposed scope of balancing work is the lowest cost and lowest risk option for addressing the specific issues on REFCL protected networks; - We have considered non-network options and the substitution possibilities between capital and operating expenditure. - Our network balancing work is consistent with our approved strategy and relevant policies; - We have employed our standard approach to network balancing cost estimation; - The key assumptions underpinning our forecasts are reasonable; - We have identified the key risks in relation to network balancing works and taken appropriate risk mitigation measures; and - Our projected costs (refer to relevant Planning reports) are consistent with the estimated average unit costs in the RIS
+- The proposed scope of balancing work is the lowest cost and lowest risk option for addressing the specific issues on REFCL protected networks; - We have considered non-network options and the substitution possibilities between capital and operating expenditure. - Our network balancing work is consistent with our approved strategy and relevant policies; - We have employed our standard approach to network balancing cost estimation; - The key assumptions underpinning our forecasts are reasonable; - We have identified the key risks in relation to network balancing works and taken appropriate risk mitigation measures; and - We have explained why our forecast balancing costs exceed the Government's estimated range in the RIS.
+In contrast to the RIS, this strategy document provides a comprehensive analysis of the scope of work for each zone substation.